Nuvepro-Technologies-Pvt-Ltd/Build-Your-Custom-MCPServer-Prompt-to-API-Workshop-GP_Project/BuildingMCPServer/README.md

 # Custom MCP Server for Movie Ticket Booking

-This project demonstrates how to build a **Custom Model-Controlled Processor (MCP) Server** that interacts with a Movie Ticket Booking API using **natural language queries**.
+This project demonstrates how to build a **Custom Model-Context Protcol (MCP) Server** that interacts with a Movie Ticket Booking API using **natural language queries**.
 It showcases how MCP tools can be mapped to API endpoints, enabling users to perform various actions like searching for movies, creating bookings, and managing showtimes — all through NLP.

 ## What is this project?